yumdocs/www.yumdocs.com/docs/tutorials/03-browser-tutorial.md

 :::tip Tip

-We do not need a web server to complete this tutorial but you may consider [https://www.npmjs.com/package/http-server].
+You do not need a web server to complete this tutorial, but you may consider [http-server](https://www.npmjs.com/package/http-server).

 :::